Avrom Yanovsky

 Avrom Yanovsky (April 3, 1911 – May 22, 1979) was a Canadian graphic artist and editorial cartoonist, whose work appeared in a variety of leftist publications.
 He was known professionally as Avrom, though some of his work was also signed Armand, Richards or Tinòdi.
 In 1966-67, he was president of the Canadian Society of Graphic Art.
-His son was musician and restaurateur Zalman Yanovsky.
+His son was musician and restaurateur Zalman Yanovsky, who was a member of The Lovin' Spoonful.

 Early life

 Yanovsky was born in 1911 at Krivoi Rog, in Tsarist Russia (now Ukraine), and came to Canada at two years of age with his family.
 In Winnipeg, Manitoba he was educated at the I.L.
 Peretz Shule and St. John's Technical High School.
 He also took classes at the Winnipeg School of Art and, after moving to Toronto, Ontario, the Ontario College of Art.
 In 1938-39, he attended the American Artists School in New York City.
 He joined the Young Communist League in Winnipeg in his teens and subsequently became a lifelong member of the Communist Party of Canada.